stg-tud/sootkeeper/README.md

     java -jar bin/felix.jar

-**Note:** If you changed a bundle (e.g. your analysis) it is not sufficient enough to just replace the jar within the bundle directory.
+**Note:** If you changed a bundle (e.g. your analysis) it is not sufficient enough to just replace the jar within the bundle directory for subsequent runs.
 Furthermore you have to delete the felix-cache directory.

 ### Using the OSGi shell